skycoin/skycoin-lite/README.md

 performance issues and should not be used.
 Please compile to a wasm file instead.

 The repository includes a TypeScript version of the cipher test suite, originally written in Go in the Skycoin main repository.
-It test the result of the GopherJS version of the library, so before using it you must compile the GopherJS version with `make build-js` or `make build-js-min`.
+It test the GopherJS version of the library, so before using it you must compile the GopherJS version with `make build-js` or `make build-js-min`.
 Because testing the GopherJS version takes a significant amount of time to complete, the test suite can be run with a limited number of cases with: